 On your wedding day, you're already wearing the most gorgeous dress of your life, carrying the most beautiful flowers, and rocking the prettiest, glossiest hair your head's ever seen.
 The final step?
-Getting the perfect makeup to match.
-Even if you've had a routine down pat since 2001, it's time to up your game before get married.
-Chances are, you're making some major makeup faux pas without even realizing it.
+Making sure you're not partaking in any common wedding makeup mistakes ahead of the big day.
+Even if you've had a skincare and beauty routine down pat since 2008, it's time to step up your game before you say I Do.
+Because chances are, you've been making some major makeup faux pas without even realizing it.

-You forget to prep your lips.
+1. You forget to prep your lips.

-You're using the wrong foundation shade.
+2. You're using the wrong foundation shade.

 If your base makeup makes you look chalky, it's time to switch out your shade for summer.
-Even if you're planning to go drugstore, head to a department store first to find your shade.
+Even if you're planning to go the drugstore, head to a department store first to find your shade.
 Swipe three options on your jawline, then go to a mirror near a window to see how it looks in natural light.
 The shade that blends most closely to your skin tone is the winner.

-Your concealer's doing double duty.
+3. Your concealer's doing double duty.

-You're depriving your lashes of maximum lift potential.
+7. You're depriving your lashes of maximum lift potential.

 Goopy, clumpy eyelashes aren't the best look on your wedding day.
-But chances are, you're weighing your lashes down with every swipe of a mascara wand.
+But chances are, you're weighing your lashes down with every swipe of the mascara wand.
 If you usually swipe from underneath your lashes upward, try reversing it: Apply mascara from the top of your lashes, sweeping down and out, which makes for the most separation.

-You're not refreshing your makeup bag every few months.
+8. You're not refreshing your makeup bag every few months.